martinaalvera/Documentation/qs_galaxy.rst

       :align: center
       :alt: Galaxy express main window

 #.
-Set your ``Job identifier`` as you prefer, which will identfy your Galaxy in the job list, once your request is submitted:
+Set your ``job identifier`` as you prefer, which will identfy your Galaxy in the job list, once your request is submitted:
    .. figure:: _static/qs_galaxy/qs_galaxy_JobID.png
       :scale: 30 %
       :align: center